Getting Started Guide

-Please consult the Globus User Guide for complete instructions on how to use this service.
+Please consult XSEDE's Globus User Guide for complete instructions on how to use this service.

-Here's a sample transfer from PSC's Blacklight to TACC's Ranger optimized for large files:
+Here's a sample transfer from PSC's Bridges to TACC's Stampede optimized for large files:

 uberftp are command-line implementations of the GridFTP protocol, which underlies all XSEDE transfer mechanisms.
 Use these commands to transfer large files.